The Only Recipe of Cocktail Sauce You’ll Ever Need

 • Mix and Taste.
 Whisk everything together until it is completely combined.
 Now, for the most important step: taste it.

 • Adjust to Perfection.
 Does it need more kick?
 Add another tablespoon of horseradish.
 Want it tangier?
 A squeeze more lemon.
-This is your recipe of cocktail sauce, make it yours.
+This is your recipe for cocktail sauce; make it yours.

 • Chill for Best Flavor.
 For the best results, cover the bowl and refrigerate the sauce for at least 30 minutes before serving.
 This allows the flavors to meld together beautifully.